vineesh14/openfast/docs/source/user/beamdyn/output_files.rst

 The BeamDyn time-series results are written to a text-based file with the naming convention ``DriverInputFile.out`` where ``DriverInputFile`` is the name of the driver input file when BeamDyn is run in the stand-alone mode.
-If BeamDyn is coupled to FAST, then FAST will generate a master results file that includes the BeamDyn results.
+If BeamDyn is coupled to OpenFAST, then OpenFAST will generate a master results file that includes the BeamDyn results.
 The results in ``DriverInputFile.out`` are in table format, where each column is a data channel (the first column always being the simulation